 Despite her awesome intellectual prowess and her renown across international film fraternity, Nandita doesn’t exhibit any snob value in dismissing the predominantly mediocre and crass Bollywood fare altogether.
 However, she admits that “Mainstream Hindi cinema has mostly played safe in an attempt to please large numbers of people.”

-But at the same time, she takes note of the account that “in every era we have seen some bold films in the realm of mainstream Hindi cinema, which have gone beyond the comfort zone and have told different stories irrespective of their box office performances.”
+But at the same time, she takes note of the account that “in every era, we have seen some bold films in the realm of mainstream Hindi cinema, which has gone beyond the comfort zone and have told different stories irrespective of their box office performances.”

 She also laments the fact that often Indian films are construed as only Bollywood fare.
 “Indian films are not just Bollywood films and there is a whole range of films in regional languages that constitute the gamut of Indian cinema,” points out one of the finest talents of Indian cinema.

 Besides full-length feature films and theatre, Nandita has also shown her enviable creative mettle in the realm of short films.
 She and her first husband, Saumya Sen, began Leapfrog, an advertising company geared towards making socially conscious ad films.